airshipit/shipyard/docs/source/API.rst

 /v1.0/actions/{action_id}/steps/{step_id}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Allow for drilldown to step information.
 The step information includes
-details of the steps excution, successful or not, and enough to
+details of the steps execution, successful or not, and enough to
 facilitate troubleshooting in as easy a fashion as possible.

 Entity Structure